 The Boston Public Garden + Boston Common is part of a larger network of parks across the city, referred to as the Emerald Necklace.
 Other excellent parks and waterfronts within this network include the Riverway, Arnold Arboretum, Jamaica Pond, Franklin Park (including the Franklin Park Zoo), among others.

 Another network of parks across the city is The Rose Kennedy Greenway.
 This includes various outdoor spaces and parks in the North End, Fort Point Channel, Wharf District, Dewey Square + Chinatown neighborhoods.

 The Charles River runs between Boston and the neighboring town of Cambridge, MA.
-There are a lot of activities along the Charles River, such as bike + running paths, canoeing, kayaking, river cruises + even gondola rides.
-The Hatch Shell also sits on the banks of the Charles River, where movies are shown during the summer, as well as concerts + weekly Zumba classes.
+There are a lot of activities along the Charles River, such as bike and running paths, canoeing, kayaking, river cruises, and even gondola rides.
+The Hatch Shell also sits on the banks of the Charles River, where movies are shown during the summer, as well as concerts and weekly Zumba classes.

 In the North End/Wharf District area, you can join a whale watch or visit the Harbor Islands.
 For thrill ride fans, there’s the quirky Codzilla experience.
 Castle Island, in South Boston, is a combination of outdoor and historic activities.
 Visitors can tour Fort Independence and stroll along the beach in the same spot.

 On the Boston-Brookline border is Summit Avenue, a hill that stretches between Commonwealth Avenue + Beacon Street.
 At the peak of the hill, you can take in a beautiful view of the Boston skyline from Corey Hill Outlook Park.